phillipclapham/neuroweaver/README.md

 - **Reflective Prompts**: Periodically or upon request, we pause to ask questions like:
   - "Are we focusing on what matters most?"
-  - "What’s emerging that deserves more attention?"
+  - "What's emerging that deserves more attention?"
   - "Do we need more structure or more freedom right now?"
 These prompts act as a compass, helping us navigate between freedom and structure to achieve resonance in our exploration.